 Start/Finish: Princetown Distance: 5.5 miles Time: Just under 2h Difficulty: Easy

-This walk in Dartmoor, takes you along an old railway track bed, up and around King Tor, with an optional (but highly recommended) stop at Foggintor Quarry.
+This is an easy walk in Dartmoor, taking you along an old railway track bed, up and around King Tor, with an optional (but highly recommended) stop at Foggintor Quarry.
 I must say, I found walking along the railway path quite tedious.
 It’s not the railway tracks that you might expect, but rather a gravel path.

 The gravel did start to bother me a little.
 It’s like the little sister of shingle.
 Gravel aside, the rest of the walk is lovely.
 King Tor is an impressive one, and is much bigger than it looks from below.
 There is also a surprise quarry, before reaching the beautifully breathtaking Foggintor Quarry.